Sausage Kale Pasta Recipe: Easy Comfort Dinner

 Prepare the ingredients: Cook the pasta according to the package instructions for al dente pasta (approximately 8 minutes cooking time).
 While the pasta is cooking, chop the onions, garlic cloves, kale, and sun-dried tomatoes.

-sausage cooking in a cast iron skillet
+sausage cooking in a cast iron skillet with a wooden spoon in the skillet

 a mixing bowl filled with pasta, sundried tomatoes, kale and cooked sausage